Anthrax in animals

 - other useful information to support you.

-It is recommended you complete the training every two years (as a minimum), however individual modules can be accessed anytime to provide you with a quick refresher whenever or wherever you need it.
+It is recommended you complete the training every three years (as a minimum), however individual modules can be accessed anytime to provide you with a quick refresher whenever or wherever you need it.

 Note: You must register as a ‘veterinarian’ or ‘veterinary student’ to access the modules.